 Another problem is that it’s not easy to get a UTP-cable to the attic, where I placed my PC.
 Now I’m using a power-line adapter, but it’s unable to utilize the full bandwidth of the cable Internet access.
 It also gives me a lot of interruptions in the connection, something the Spotify web app can’t cope with.
 WiFi is not an option either with my current router, the signal from the ground floor is too weak.
 I want to investigate if there is a possibility to push a UTP-cable to the attic through an existing electricity cable tube.

 Then the environment.
 During the summer our home seemed like a permanent vacation home, with the beach at 15 minutes distance with a bicycle.
 The beach at Kijkduin is busy and has too much construction for my taste.
 The beach between Kijkduin and Scheveningen is less developed and more beautiful.
-The market of The Hague is the largest market of the Netherlands is nice.
+The market of The Hague is the largest market of the Netherlands.
 There is plenty of choice in Surinamese and Indonesian restaurants.
 A tram stop lies at a distance of five minutes by foot from my front door.
 Unfortunately the tram is quite slow, I wish The Hague had a metro like Rotterdam.